hmrc/emcs-tfe-report-a-receipt-frontend/README.md

 # emcs-tfe-report-a-receipt-frontend

-This is a placeholder README.md for a new repository
+Contains the frontend journey for EMCS TFE to Report a Receipt of a Movement.
+Using hmrc-scaffold-g8.

 ### License